 Residents show the ability to analyze practice experience and perform practice-based improvement activities using a systematic methodology, including:

-Evaluating their concordance with staff diagnoses and using these results to direct their studying and improve their diagnostic acumen (all PGY levels).
+Residents are given results of their concordance with staff diagnoses and are expected to apply this information to direct their studying and improve their diagnostic acumen.

-As senior residents 9PGY 3-4), actively participate in monthly Clinical Pathology Quality Assurance Committee meetings, learning how to identify and report on a variety of QA monitors (case turnaround time, mislabeled/unlabeled specimens, clotted specimens, etc.).
+As senior residents, actively participate in monthly Clinical Pathology Quality Assurance Committee meetings, learning how to identify and report on a variety of QA monitors (case turnaround time, mislabeled/unlabeled specimens, clotted specimens, etc.).

-Perform literature search and review to find relevant scientific references to aid in the workup of Chem/Immuno cases (computer-based searches).
+Perform literature search and review to find relevant scientific references to aid in the workup of hematology/coagulation problems (computer-based searches).

-Obtain and incorporate information about their patient population (via COPATH and Medsite computer searches and medical records chart review) for clinicopathologic study of selected diseases.
+Obtain and incorporate information about their patient population (via COPATH and MISYS computer searches and medical records chart review) for clinicopathologic study of selected diseases.

-Residents are able to explain study designs and statistical methods to the appraisal of clinical studies and other information on diagnostic and therapeutic effectiveness (PGY 3-4).
+Residents are able to explain study designs and statistical methods to the appraisal of clinical studies and other information on diagnostic and therapeutic effectiveness.

-Residents demonstrate competency in the performance information technology to manage information, access on-line medical information, and support their own education, including (all PGY levels):
+Perform with information technology to manage information, access on-line medical information, and support their own education, including:

-Residents actively participate in the teaching of medical students and other health care professionals employed in the Chem/Immuno section, including (PGY 3-4):
+Residents actively participate in the teaching of medical students and other health care professionals employed in the clinical pathology section, including:

 Teaching medical students as lecturers (senior residents only), leaders in small groups and laboratory sections.

-Teaching medical technologists, med tech students and other clinical residents during clinical path rotations.
+Teaching medical technologists and other clinical residents during hematology/coagulations rotations.

 West Virginia University